Time dispersion in quantum electrodynamics: The rest frame of the vacuum

+We are using capital script letters for values and operators associated with the vacuum.
 We form the invariant ${\mathcal{Q}}^{\ensuremath{2}}$ for the invariant difference between the foreground and the vacuum momentum:

 Suppose that the Klein-Gordon equation should really not be written as an absolute but as relative to the local spacetime.
-Clearly reasonable.
+This is clearly reasonable.
 Then the Klein-Gordon equation becomes, in an invariant form:

 Any realistic quantum vacuum will be some sort of quantum soup of photons and other bosons, electrons and other fermions.
-But at core the free equations for all of these are the Klein-Gordon equation with a light flavoring+

-of spin/polarization added.
+But at core the free equations for all of these are the Klein-Gordon equation with a light flavoring of spin/polarization added.
 We therefore take the vacuum as obeying an averaged Klein-Gordon equation of its own:

 using $\mathcal{P},\mathcal{M}$ as conveniently vague local averages over the mass-energy of the vacuum.
+Write the system of vacuum plus particle as a direct product: